droliasakshi12/Weather_API/README.md

 # 🌦️Weather API
-☁️ In this project we have make the use of **weather api** to fetch the present weather condition for city entered.
+☁️ In this project we have make the use of **weather API** to fetch the present weather condition for city entered.

 <h2>🛒Requirement</h2>
 <b>Python version</b>